 How to Legally Move Money Offshore

-The process depends on whether the money goes into a personal foreign bank account or into an offshore trust structure.
-A personal foreign account offers no asset protection.
-A creditor can obtain a U.S. court order compelling the account holder to repatriate the funds, and the account holder must comply.
-An offshore trust creates a structural barrier that a personal account does not.
+Whether the money goes into a personal foreign bank account or an offshore trust determines whether it is protected.
+A personal foreign account offers no asset protection because a creditor can obtain a U.S. court order compelling the account holder to repatriate the funds.
+An offshore trust creates a structural barrier that a personal account cannot.

 Speak With a Cook Islands Trust Attorney